UWB-Adv-Data-Vis/Twitter-shiny/README.md

 `#### Time series plot of tweets`

-Here we will add another chunk which we will call `user` with echo set to false, `{r user, echo=FALSE}`.
+Here we will add another chunk which we will call `genres` with echo set to false, `{r genres, echo=FALSE}`.

-For the user, we will have multiple data displays, but will gather one input for the sake of creating interactive plots.
+For the user, we will display genres to select and will gather one input for the sake of creating interactive plots.

 ### Device inputPanel

-In the user chunk, collect information using an `inputPanel` from the user with another multiple-select option.
-Instead of language, we will use the source of the tweet so we can see what device was used to write it.
+In the genres chunk, collect information using an `inputPanel` from the user with a select option.
+Instead of media by `titleType`, we will use `genres` column.
 ```
 {r user, echo=FALSE}
 inputPanel(
-  selectInput("tweetsource", label = "Source of tweets:",
+  selectInput("genre", label = ":",
+              choices = unique(unlist(str_split(film$genres,","))),
-              choices = unique(user_timeline$source), selected = unique(user_timeline$source), multiple = TRUE)
+              selected = "Horror", multiple = FALSE)
 )
 ```
 Like before, we have choices available based on what is present in the data set, and as a default, we will visualize all select sources with the ability of the user to select multiple and storing these as a variable `input$tweetsource` so that we can retrieve this for the plots below.